NerdNu/NerdPerf/README.md

    time limit.
  * `batch.entities` - The number of entities to count in one step before checking whether the elapsed time has exceeded the limit.
- * `batch.chunks` - The number of chunks to count in one step before checking whether the elapsed time has exceeded the limit.
+ * `batch.chunks` - The number of chunks in which to count hoppers before checking whether the elapsed time has exceeded the limit.
  * `worlds` - A list of the names of worlds where statistics should be gathered.